 Acrylics on 40 x 30cm canvas board (50 x 40cm Framed)

-I often travel for treatment at the Royal Marsden hospital where I am fortunate to have been accepted onto a trial for a new cancer drug.
-It's what's called a 'First In Human' trial, which means that the company developing it has already exploded some guinea pigs and fish, and a few rabbits' heads may have turned blue and fallen off.
-Thus, the confidence is there that none of that will happen when it then goes into Me.
-Whatever happens next is called 'science'.
+I would often travel for treatment at the Royal Marsden hospital where I was fortunate to have been accepted onto a trial for a new cancer drug.
+It was what's referred to as a 'First In Human' trial, which meant that the company developing it had already exploded some guinea pigs and fish, and a few rabbits' heads may have turned blue and fallen off.
+Thus, the confidence was there that none of that would happen when it then went into Me.
+Whatever happened next was called 'science'.

-On many occasions I stay overnight at The Rembrandt Hotel opposite the V&A museum.
-It has a pool and a jacuzzi, and it was the latter that inspired this work as I soaked away an evening in preparation of what often seems like an exsanguination first thing the following morning, prior to the examinations of the day ahead.
+On many occasions I stayed overnight at The Rembrandt Hotel opposite the V&A museum.
+It has a pool and a jacuzzi, and it was the latter that inspired this work as I soaked away an evening in preparation of what often seemed like an exsanguination first thing the following morning, prior to the examinations of the day ahead.